nikodemus/foolang/docs/syntax.md

 Unary suffix messages have the second highest precedence.

 Binary messages as a group have the third highest precedence.
-Amongst themselves they have conventional precedence unlike in Smalltalk:
+Amongst themselves they have "conventional precedence" _unlike Smalltalk_:

 1. `*`
 2. `/`